 - Case Management

-- An integral skill for counselors and support staff, case management comprises the activities needed to gather resources and services to achieve specific results.
+An integral skill for counselors and support staff, case management comprises the activities needed to gather resources and services to achieve specific patient results.
 Students learn how to coordinate staff and agencies to provide holistic support for patients, including medical treatment and vocational rehabilitation.
-They also develop the communication skills to explain action plans to clients.
+They also develop the communication skills necessary to explain action plans to clients.

 - Crisis Intervention